 The purpose of the Laura Ingalls Wilder Award is to recognize an author or illustrator whose books, published in the United States, have over a period of years made a substantial and lasting contribution to literature for children.
 The recipient is presented with a medal, designed by Garth Williams.

-The Laura Ingalls Wilder Medal shall be awarded every two years to an author or illustrator whose books, published in the United States, have over a period of years made a substantial contribution to literature for children.
+The Laura Ingalls Wilder Medal shall be awarded every year to an author or illustrator whose books, published in the United States, have over a period of years made a substantial contribution to literature for children.